cloudmesh-community/fa18-516-18/project-report/report.md

 | hid: fa18-516-18
 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-516-18/blob/master/project-report/report.md)

-### Status: I have some specific issues which I need to get cleared from Professor related to MongoEngine and Command.py usage in OpenAPI.
-I am still working on these 2 things to complete my project.
-I will be needing some more time.
 ---

 Keywords: Multi-cloud data service, Cloud Computing, Python, Open API, Cloud Providers, MongoDB, Swagger